Should you name your phobia?

 It’s a deliberate barrier to communication, not an aid.

 For example you can tell a medical doctor you have sore tonsils, and they will “diagnose” you with “tonsillitis” but that’s the same, just putting “itis” on the end, like “phobia” on the end.
 It just means your tonsils are sore or inflamed.
-It doesn’t say if it is caused by a viral infection, a bacterial infection, because you ate something sharp or because your flame-swallowing act went horribly wrong – it just means inflammation.
+It doesn’t say if it is caused by a viral infection, a bacterial infection, an allergy, because you ate something sharp or because your flame-swallowing act went horribly wrong – it just means you have sore tonsils!

 Putting a jargon label on your phobia just means putting a label on you.

-It’s very likely that a single session with me will make your irrational fear go away anyway, so why define yourself by a fear you used to have in the past?
+It’s very likely that a single session with me will make your irrational fear go away anyway, so why define and label yourself by a fear you used to have in the past?